Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 for doc in result:
     print(doc.key_phrases)
 ```

+The returned response is a heterogeneous list of result and error objects: list[[ExtractKeyPhrasesResult](https://aka.ms/azsdk-python-textanalytics-extractkeyphrasesresult), [DocumentError](https://aka.ms/azsdk-python-textanalytics-documenterror)]

 Please refer to the service documentation for a conceptual discussion of [key phrase extraction](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-keyword-extraction).